vcostin/pic-gallery/docs/e2e-testing-guide.md

    - Use tests in the `authenticated` project which automatically use the saved auth state
    - Run with `npm run test:e2e:authenticated`
    - These tests will always start in an authenticated state without having to log in
+   - Authentication state is set up by the `auth.setup.ts` file which:
+     - Performs UI login with the test user
+     - Verifies authentication was successful
+     - Saves the browser storage state to a file for reuse in other tests

 2. **Helper Functions**
    - Use `TestHelpers.login()` to log in programmatically within a test